Silambaraselvan-15/Pwned_Packet/README.md

 The script will then prompt you for:
 1.  **Capture Duration**: How long (in seconds) you want to capture packets.
 Press Enter for the default duration.
 2.  **Save Location**: The directory where the `Captured_Data.pcap` file will be saved.
 Press Enter for the default location (`capdata/`).
-3.  **Filter Specific Protocol (Y/N)**: Choose 'Y' to filter for a specific protocol or 'N' to capture all traffic.
+3.  **Filter Specific Protocol (Y/N)**: Choose 'Y' to filter for a specific protocol or "enter" to capture all traffic.
-    *   If 'Y', you will be prompted to enter the **Protocol Name** (e.g., HTTP, DNS, TCP).
-A list of known protocols will be suggested.
+    *   If 'Y', Known protocols will be displayed and then you will be prompted to enter the **Protocol Name**

 After the capture duration or if an invalid protocol (that triggers termination) is specified, the captured packets will be saved, and the program will exit.
 You can also stop the capture prematurely with `Ctrl+C`.